 All elementary students (grades 1–6) receive two music classes each week during which they learn the basic elements of music, including musical symbols and notation.
 Depending on grade level, students learn to play bells and simple wind and percussion instruments.
 Integral to their instruction are music appreciation, music history, ear training, and music theory.
 Additionally, elementary students perform in winter and spring concerts.

-Elementary students (grades 1–6) receive two art classes per week.
+Elementary students (grades 1–6) receive one art class per week.
 Westlake Christian Academy seeks to provide each student with a positive opportunity to develop as a creative individual.
 God’s attributes are most clearly understood as the student perceives similarities between his own creative abilities and the work of God’s hands (Psalm 8:3-4).
 Because God is a God of order, students can learn rules that will help to develop their creative processes, as well as their confidence, self-worth, and sense of responsibility.
 Respect for materials and respect for others can also be developed.
 Students can see the importance of creating.
 They can learn about design elements and learn to appreciate the beauty of all creation as they come to know God as the Creator of the universe–the Master Designer in his power and majesty.
 They can use the Visual Arts as means to communicate God’s truth to a fallen world.

 Westlake offers reading instruction for students from Kindergarten through 8th grade who struggle with phonics, fluency, and reading comprehension.
 This program is open to our students as well as the home-school community and includes AIMSweb benchmark testing.
 For more details, please visit the S.O.A.R. page.

 Athletics & Extra Curricular